 Santander International Postgraduate Scholarship 2016/17

 Loughborough University is pleased to offer up to eight postgraduate taught scholarships, funded by the Santander Universities scheme.

-Each scholarship is valued at £5,000, for prospective full-time postgraduate taught students, with an excellent academic record, who are a permanent resident of Argentina, Brazil, Chile, Colombia, Mexico, Peru, Puerto Rico, Russia, Singapore, Uruguay, USA or Venezuela
+Each scholarship is valued at £5,000, for prospective full-time postgraduate taught students, with an excellent academic record, who are a permanent resident of Argentina, Brazil, Chile, Colombia, Mexico, Peru, Puerto Rico, Qatar, Russia, Singapore, United Arab Emirates, Uruguay, USA or Venezuela